Nagios, one of the most popular tools for network monitoring, comes with its own share of problems as well.

 Zabbix is an enterprise-class monitoring system that is designed for monitoring different devices on a network.

-- A native Zabbix agent, created using C language, runs on Unix, Linux and Windows to collect information such as CPU, memory and CPU interface.
+- Native Zabbix agent, created using C language, runs on Unix, Linux and Windows to collect information such as CPU, memory, and CPU interface.

-- It can collect data from devices with SNMP agent versions v1, v2 or v3 as well as printers, NAS and UPS.
-In fact, it can collect data from any device that can be monitored through SNMP agents.
+- Collects data from devices with SNMP agent versions v1, v2, or v3 as well as printers, NAS and UPS.

-- Zabbix also supports IPMI agents to get important information from hardware.
+- Supports IPMI agents to get important information from hardware.

 - Offers predictive functions that analyze incoming data to predict problems, so you can get to them proactively.

-- You can retrieve and manage historical and configuration data.
+- Retrieve and manage historical and configuration data.

-- It also provides flexible and intelligent threshold definition options to minimize false positives and to focus on the main issues.
+- Provides flexible and intelligent threshold definition options to minimize false positives and focus on the main issues.

-- A trigger expression can be created with data obtained from different devices.
+- Trigger expression can be created with data obtained from different devices.

 - Offers historical data analysis